 Foreign Bank Account Reporting (“FBAR”) was introduced by the Bank Secrecy Act of 1970 with the intention of discouraging and preventing tax evasion.
 While largely ignored for many years, FBAR has been in the forefront in recent years, with the US Government now placing a lot more emphasis on the importance of compliance.
-The threat of harsh penalties has prompted a massive increase in reporting lately, and many people taking advantage of the voluntary disclosure programs the IRS has in place once they realize who needs to file FBAR.
+The threat of harsh penalties has prompted a massive increase in reporting lately, and many people taking advantage of the streamlined filing procedure the IRS has in place once they realize who needs to file FBAR.

 What is FINCEN?